davepinch/pinchy.cc/content/topics/astronomy/constellations/columba/en.wikipedia.org.md

   - Lepus (constellation) (en.wikipedia.org)
   - Pictor (en.wikipedia.org)
   - Puppis (en.wikipedia.org)
-date: 2023-10-02
+date: 2023-11-14
+excerpt: >-
+  **Columba** is a faint constellation designated in the late sixteenth century, remaining in official use, with its rigid limits set in the 20th century.
+Its name is Latin for dove.
+It takes up 1.31% of the southern celestial hemisphere and is just south of [Canis Major](/en.wikipedia.org/wiki/Canis_Major/) and [Lepus](/en.wikipedia.org/wiki/Lepus_(constellation)/).
 map: Columba_IAU.svg
-snippets:
-  - snippet: >-
-      Columba is a faint constellation designated in the late sixteenth century, remaining in official use, with its rigid limits set in the 20th century.
-    tags:
-      - Columba
-  - snippet: >-
-      2nd century AD: Ptolemy listed 48 constellations in the Almagest but did not mention Columba.
-    tags:
-      - Columba
-      - Ptolemy
-  - snippet: >-
-      1679: Halley mentioned Columba in his work *Catalogus Stellarum Australium* from his observations on St. Helena.
-    tags:
-      - Columba
-      - Edmond Halley
 subdivision-of: Southern celestial hemisphere (en.wikipedia.org)
 title: "Columba (constellation) (en.wikipedia.org)"
 type: website